primalrun/sc/qlikview/refresh_source_files_for_qvw_from_production_to_local_readme.txt

 Purpose:
-	Copy source files for certain qvw file from production server \\qlikview\c$ to local pc Each time the Python file is run the local pc files are overwritten for all subfolders in the qv_dev directory The c:\qv_dev\qvd_list.txt file is not overwritten, user input required
+	Copy source files for user selected qvw file from production to local PC.

-1.  directory should be created on local pc c:\qv_dev
+Required Python Packages external to standard library:

-2.  c:\qv_dev\qvd_list.txt file should be populated with qvd source files for individual qvw file in the following format Associate_EmplIDKey.qvd
+	openpyxl

-	Data Security Exemptions.qvd
+Information:

-3. Other general purpose files needed for the reloads are also copied programatically
+	User is prompted to select file from production server \\qlikview\c$ This script only overwrites files related to qvw file selected as well as general support source files The file Qlik Content and Security.xlsx is used to map the correct source files The script will need to be edited for other general purpose files that are needed in the future or if the scenario was missed in development testing